ChrisVine/chez-simple-sockets/README.md

 The package comes in two R6RS library files.
-The (simple-sockets basic) library file provides for making synchronous connections to remote hosts and for accepting synchronous connections from remote hosts, and has various additional utility procedures.
+The (simple-sockets basic) library file provides for making synchronous connections to remote and other hosts and for accepting synchronous connections from remote and other hosts, and has various additional utility procedures.
 The (simple-sockets a-sync) library file enables such connections to be handled asynchronously using the chez-a-sync library.

 How to install
 --------------